UNITED NATIONS ASSISTANCE MISSION IN SOMALIA (UNSOM)

 How to Apply:

 Qualified candidates may submit their applications including their United Nations Personal History form (P.11) to the address mentioned below on or before the deadline.
 The P.11 is on the https://unsos.unmissions.org/jobs.
-Applications submitted after the deadline 15 April 2019will not be accepted.
-Curriculum Vitae (CVs) will not be accepted.
+Applications submitted after the deadline 24 July 2018 will not be accepted.
+CVs will not be accepted.

-Kindly attach a copy of P11 form, Academic Certificates, Passport and or National Identification Card.
-These are required as part of your application for consideration of eligibility.
-Please note Criminal Investigation Department (CID) and National Intelligence and Security Agency (NISA) certificates are required at a later stage of the recruitment process.
-Women are strongly encouraged to apply.
+Kindly attach a copy of P11, Degree Certificate, Passport and or National Identification Card.
+Copy of Valid driving license/ permit.
+These are required as part of your application for consideration of eligibilty.
+Please note CID and NISA Certificates are required at a later stage of the recruitment process.

 The United Nations shall place no restrictions on the eligibility of men and women to participate in any capacity and under conditions of equality in its principal and subsidiary organs.